Ice Tools Products

 Air Tech Evolution

-A lightweight mountaineering ice axe with an agressive pick
+A lightweight mountaineering ice axe or hammer with an agressive pick.

 A thoroughly modern climbing tool with a radically curved shaft, insulated grip and customisable picks.
 Fully T rated.

 £4.09 (ex Vat)

 Protects the pick and adze of your axe, a legal requirement in Swiss Gondolas.

 £5.27 (inc Vat)

 Cover for the ice axe pick and adze made from tough TPU translucent plastic.
 An adjustable length of shock cord keeps both halves of the protector firmly on.

 Axe Spike Protector

 Save yourself from the Swiss Mountain Police and make sure your ice axe spike doesn't puncture your Waterproof Shell shell in transit.